pratap87/pratap87/README.md

 # ❤ to Build - Software Engineer & Enthusiast!

-Hi, I'm Arun — a **software engineer** building some real stuff through code.
+Hi, I'm Arun — a ** senior software engineer** building some real stuff through code.
 My working principle is learning by doing.
 Always up for a discussion on  softwares, business, Design . ✌💖

 <!-- section - intro -->